ibm-cloud-docs/cloud-native/topic-configuration.md

 # Configuration
 {: #configuration}

 Cloud-native applications must be portable.
-You should be able to use the same fixed artifact to deploy to multiple environments, from local hardware to cloud-based test and production environments, without changing code or exercising otherwise untested code paths.
+You can use the same fixed artifact to deploy to multiple environments without changing code or exercising otherwise untested code paths.
 {:shortdesc}

 Three factors from the [twelve factor methodology](https://12factor.net/){: new_window} ![External link icon](../icons/launch-glyph.svg "External link icon") directly relate to this practice:

 * The first factor recommends a 1-to-1 correlation between a running service and a versioned codebase.
-This means creating a fixed deployment artifact, like a Docker image, from a versioned codebase that can be deployed, unchanged, to multiple environments.
+Create a fixed deployment artifact, like a Docker image, from a versioned codebase that can be deployed, unchanged, to multiple environments.
-* The third factor recommends a separation between application-specific configuration, which should be part of the fixed artifact, and environment-specific configuration, which should be provided to the service at deployment time.
+* The third factor recommends a separation between application-specific configuration, which is be part of the fixed artifact, and environment-specific configuration, which is be provided to the service at deployment time.
 * The tenth factor recommends keeping all environments as similar as possible.
 Environment-specific code paths are difficult to test, and increase the risk of failures as you deploy to different environments.
 This also applies to backing services.
 If you develop and test with an in-memory database, unexpected failures might occur in test, staging, or production environments because they use a database that has different behavior.

 ## Configuration sources
 {: #config-inject}

-Application-specific configuration should be part of the fixed artifact.
+Application-specific configuration is part of the fixed artifact.
 For example, applications that run on WebSphere Liberty define a list of installed features that control the binaries and services that are active in the runtime.
-This configuration is specific to the application, and should be included in the Docker image.
-Docker images also define the listening, or exposed, port as the execution environment handles the port mapping when starting the container.
+This configuration is specific to the application, and is included in the Docker image.
+Docker images also define the listening or exposed port as the execution environment handles the port mapping when the container starts.

-Environment-specific configuration, like the host and port used to communicate with other services, database users, or resource utilization constraints, are provided to the container by the deployment environment.
+Environment-specific configuration, like the host and port that is used to communicate with other services, database users, or resource utilization constraints, are provided to the container by the deployment environment.
 The management of service configuration and credentials can vary significantly:

 * Kubernetes stores configuration values (stringified JSON or flat attributes) in either ConfigMaps or Secrets.
 These can be passed to the containerized application as environment variables or virtual file system mounts.
-The mechansim used by a service is specified in the deployment metadata, either in Kubernetes YAML or the helm chart).
+The mechanism that is used by a service is specified in the deployment metadata, either in Kubernetes YAML or the helm chart).
 * Local development environments are often simplified variants that use simple key-value environment variables.
 * Cloud Foundry stores configuration attributes and service binding details in stringified JSON objects that are passed to the application as an environment variable, for example, `VCAP_APPLICATION` and `VCAP_SERVICES`.
 * Using a backing service, like etcd, hashicorp Vault, Netflix Archaius, or Spring Cloud config, to store and retrieve environment-specific configuration attributes is also an option in any environment.

 In most cases, an application processes an environment-specific configuration at start time.
-The value of environment variables, for example, cannot be changed after a process has started.
-Kubernetes and backing configuration services, however, provide mechanisms for applications to dynamically respond to configuration updates.
+The value of environment variables, for example, cannot be changed after a process starts.
+However, kubernetes and backing configuration services provide mechanisms for applications to dynamically respond to configuration updates.
 This is an optional capability.
-In the case of stateless, transient processes, restarting the service is often sufficient.
+If stateless, transient processes, restarting the service is often sufficient.
-{: note}

 Many languages and frameworks provide standard libraries to aid applications in both application-specific and environment-specific configurations so that you can focus on the core logic of your application and abstract these foundational capabilities.

 ### Working with service credentials
 {: #portable-credentials}

 The management of service configuration and credentials (service bindings) varies between platforms.
 Cloud Foundry stores service binding details in a stringified JSON object that is passed to the application as a `VCAP_SERVICES` environment variable.
 Kubernetes stores service bindings as stringified JSON or flat `ConfigMaps` or `Secrets` attributes in, which can be passed to the containerized application as environment variables or mounted as a temporary volume.
-In the case of local development, which has its own configuration, local testing is often a simplified version of whatever is running in the cloud.
+If local development, which has its own configuration, local testing is often a simplified version of whatever is running in the cloud.
 Working across these variations in a portable way without having environment-specific code paths can be challenging.

 In Cloud Foundry and Kubernetes environments, you can use [service brokers](https://cloud.ibm.com/apidocs/ibm-cloud-osb-api){: new_window} ![External link icon](../icons/launch-glyph.svg "External link icon") to manage binding to a backing service and injecting the associated credentials into the application's environment.
 This can impact application portability as credentials might not be provided to the application the same way in different environments.